nekitamo/ansible-mikrotik/README.md

 ```sh
 ./ros-latest.sh
 ```
 Both scripts can be used at will to create the proper directory structure for use with mikrotik_package.py module.
-Also, both will probably have to be constantly updated as MikroTik web pages change with time...
+Also, both will probably have to be constantly updated as MikroTik web pages evolve with time...
 ## 4. Run some tests to see if it works
 Running the included shell script 'create-vms.sh' will create a local test environment with 3 virtual MikroTik routers (aka CHRs).
 You can use them to run some example ansible playbooks like so:
 ```sh